odicforcesounds/The-Challenge/docs/README.md

     - Extract Youtube Videos IDs (from playlist - organized)
     - Extract Bandcamp Music Tracks IDs (from each album)
     - Images can have their own repository or elsewhere..
-        - Images repo can have 1 md per file with tags (mkdocs)
     - wrap all into a big big static JS Object{[] , []}

 # Monkey Gifts